-Perched in the heart of Bordeaux, the stunning Jardin Public offers an escape from the hustle of the city.
-Created in 1746, this 10 hectare (25 acre park) offers an arboretum, a library and a Museum of Natural History.
-In addition, the park offers distractions for children including a puppet theater, playgrounds and a carousel - Jardin Public, Place Champs de Mars, Bordeaux 33000.
+If you're thinking of things to do in Bordeaux, think of the stunning Jardin Public which offers the perfect escape from the hustle of the city.
+Created in 1746, this 10 hectare (25-acre park) offers an arboretum, a library and a Museum of Natural History.
+In addition, the park offers distractions for children including a puppet theatre, playgrounds and a carousel - Jardin Public, Place Champs de Mars, Bordeaux 33000.

-Build by the occupying Germans during World War II to house submarines along the Atlantic coast; today the Base Sous Marine is a unique cultural center.
-With only a small portion open to the public, this distinctive center plays host to exhibitions, concerts, theater and more - Base Sous Marine, Boulevard Alfred Daney, Bordeaux 33300.
+Certainly one of the top things to do in Bordeaux, built by the occupying Germans during World War II to house submarines along the Atlantic coast, today the Base Sous Marine is a unique cultural center.
+With only a small portion open to the public, this distinctive center plays host to exhibitions, concerts, theatre and more - Base Sous Marine, Boulevard Alfred Daney, Bordeaux 33300.

 7. Miroir d’Eau